 There is no reason not to make Challah because you don’t have a mixer.
 Kneading by hand will yield wonderful results; it will just take a little more time.
 The advantage of using a mixer is saving (human) energy and multitasking while the mixer works.
 For making Challah, we will be using the hook attachment.

-How to Make Traditional Challah Bread?
+How to Make a Traditional Challah Bread?

 - Weigh all your ingredients and get everything in order so you can follow the recipe exactly.